benmardana/chip-8/README.md

 I used the test roms from this repository to get up and running and then later on to iron out quirks: https://github.com/Timendus/chip8-test-suite/tree/main

+## Requirements

+### SDL 2

+Install via your favourite package manager, or the website: https://www.libsdl.org/

 ## Usage

 ```bash